 Specifically, they're always going to sound at least a little more relevant to the plot of the particular episode than you'd naturally expect.
 Sometimes, this will go so far as to put the song's message at odds with the established character and style of the singer.

-about a purpose-written background song, or a scene where the action matches well with the background song - it only applies when the song is actually happening in story
+This isn't about a purpose-written background song, or a scene where the action matches well with the background song — it only applies when the song is actually happening in story.

 - The music of the Fake Band "Fire Bomber" actually becomes the main weapon used to fight the Big Bad in Macross 7.